-Stanford's \$37.8 billion endowment (as of Aug.
-31, 2021) provides an enduring source of financial support for fulfillment of the university's mission of teaching, learning and research.
-It disbursed a \$1.3 billion payout to support vital academic programs and financial aid during the fiscal year.
-About 75 percent of the endowment is restricted by donors for a specific purpose.
-There are more than 8,500 endowed university funds.
+Stanford's \$36.3 billion endowment (as of Aug.
+31, 2022) provides an enduring source of financial support for fulfillment of the university's mission of teaching, learning and research.
+It disbursed a \$1.5 billion payout to support vital academic programs and financial aid during the fiscal year.
+About 75 percent of the endowment payout is restricted by donors for specific purposes.
+There are more than 8,800 endowed university funds.
 Each year, a portion of investment return from the endowment is used to support annual operating expenses.
 The remainder of the return is reinvested in the endowment to maintain its purchasing power over time.
 The Stanford Management Company (SMC) was established in 1991 to manage Stanford's core investment portfolio.
 SMC is a division of the university with oversight by a board of directors appointed by the university board of trustees. smc.stanford.edu

-Sources for Funds 2021-2022
+Sources for Funds 2022-2023

-Expenditures 2020-2021
+Expenditures 2022-2023